cosmos72/stmx/README.md

   Methods: `FULL?` `EMPTY?` `EMPTY!` `PEEK` `TAKE` `PUT` `TRY-TAKE` `TRY-PUT`.

-  All methods append or remove values from the end.
+  All methods append or remove values from the end, and putting a value always succeeds, even when other values are already present: the new value is simple appended at the end.
-  For the rest, the methods behave as described for the `CELL` class.
+  For the rest, the methods behave as described for the `TCELL` class.

 - `TFIFO` is a transactional first-in-first-out buffer.
 It is created with `(make-instance 'tfifo)` and it can be empty or hold unlimited values.